 Fourth, to the extent a judge is principally “constrained” by a text or texts (as he may determine), by dictionaries that he chooses, and by “history” as the judge understands it, isn’t judicial activism encouraged rather than restrained?
 Talk of a “reasonable” reader masks the fact that there can be multiple “reasonable” conclusions of what a reasonable or unreasonable speaker meant.
 Is a judge not therefore left to pick definitions and applications of terms that accord with the judge’s understandings of history, understandings that may well be colored by the judge’s politics and judicial philosophy?
 This applies to principles as well as labels for things.
 Principles are also subject to multiple frames, and their terms are subject to multiple definitions therefore raising the very same questions just raised above.

 Finally, such Originalism doesn’t merely fail with legal texts.
 It also fails when applied to other texts (including sacred texts such as the Ten Commandments) and when used to interpret art (such as “Landscape with the Fall of Icarus” often attributed to Bruegel and which inspired such great ekphrasis as Auden’s “Musée Des Beaux Arts”).
-These further failures underscore the dysfunction of Originalism as described by Gorsuch above.
+These further failures underscore the dysfunction of Originalism in Gorsuch's form noted above.